b-lukaszuk/python_luzne_zadanka/book1/ch02/README.md

 ## Description

-Write a program that reads a position from the user.
-Use an if statement to determine if the column begins with a black square or a white square.
+Write a program that reads a position on a chessboard from the user (e.g. a8, b3).
+Determine the color of that square.

 # Task 3